 6.11 – Prices

-Prices are displayed on the Site and can be given by telephone.
+Prices of Tickets and Products are displayed on the Site and can be given by telephone.

 Prices are indicated in euros with all taxes included, but excluding Delivery and transportation costs (indicated before the Order is validated and invoiced in addition).

-The Ticket Price is the price in effect on the day the Order is placed.
+The Ticket or Product Price is the price in effect on the day the Order is placed.
 It does not include Administrative Fees, as explained in Article 6.12 below.

 The Total Price owed by the Purchaser is indicated on the Order confirmation page